i Statutory provisions and public enforcers

 Public enforcement of the NCA 2014–2018

-According to the Norwegian government's policy instructions in the 2019 budget letter, the NCA's 2019 enforcement focus will particularly target competition in the grocery sector.
-The reason is that the Norwegian grocery sector is allocated among a few large chains.
+According to the Norwegian government's policy instructions in the 2020 budget letter, the NCA's 2020 enforcement focus will particularly target competition in the grocery sector.
+The reason is that the Norwegian grocery sector is allocated between a few large chains.
 Moreover, due to the Norwegian customs regime for foodstuffs, it has proven challenging for foreign grocery chains to penetrate the Norwegian market.
-This focus on the groceries sector has continued from 2018, and one of the NCA's two 2018 dawn raids was indeed in the groceries sector.
+This focus on the groceries sector is continued from 2018 throughout 2019, and the NCA carried out dawn raids in this sector both in 2018 and 2019.

 ESA enforcement: 2018 overview

-The EFTA Surveillance Authority (ESA) adopted six state aid decisions related to Norway in 2018; four 'no objection' decisions and two 'no aid' decisions.
-The number of aid measures reviewed by ESA has drastically decreased since the entry into force of the GBER with 31 GBER information sheets related to Norway in 2018.
+The EFTA Surveillance Authority (ESA) adopted nine final state aid decisions related to Norway in 2019; five 'no objection' decisions and four 'no aid' decisions – with no decisions in 2019 on unlawful aid.
+The number of aid measures reviewed by ESA has drastically decreased since the entering into force of the GBER with 44 GBER information sheets related to Norway submitted in 2019, concerning 33 cases.
 With regard to enforcement priorities, it should be noted that Regulation 2015/1589, establishing a possibility to prioritise state aid complaint cases, has yet to be incorporated into the EEA Agreement.

-ESA adopted no competition law decisions in 2018.
-However, it issued one statement of objections and it is currently undertaking two major investigations:
+ESA adopted no competition law decisions and opened no proceedings in 2019.
+However, ESA is currently undertaking two major investigations:

-- in parallel to the NCA, ESA has one major pending abuse of dominance case against Telenor in the telecoms sector pursuant to Article 54 EEA;
+- in parallel to the NCA, ESA has one major pending abuse of dominance case against Telenor in the telecoms sector pursuant to Article 54 EEA, and in this case ESA issued a supplementary statement of objections in June 2019; and

-- ESA issued a statement of objections against Widerøe, a regional air carrier in Norway, for abusing its dominant position; and
+- ESA issued a statement of objections against Widerøe, a regional air carrier in Norway, for abusing its dominant position in 2018.
+This case is still pending.

 iii Global public enforcement against Norwegian entities